 NIRS instrumentation can be integrated into the manufacturing process so in-line analysis can provide real-time assessment of quality.
 The use of spectroscopic techniques, including NIRS, for in-line monitoring of pharmaceutical oral solid dosage will be explored by Benoit Igne of GlaxoSmithKline in his presentation at Pittcon 2019 entitled “Progress and Challenges for Low Dose Monitoring of Pharmaceutical Formulations”.

-A technique for speeding up Raman microscopy, which is a powerful tool for providing detailed spatial and spectral chemical information, will also be presented at Pittcon 2019 in the presentation “Accelerated Confocal Raman Imaging by Dynamic Sparse Sampling of Active Pharmaceutical Ingredients” delivered by Zhengtian Song of Purdue University.
+is a powerful tool for providing detailed spatial and spectral chemical information, will also be presented at Pittcon 2019 in the presentation “Accelerated Confocal Raman Imaging by Dynamic Sparse Sampling of Active Pharmaceutical Ingredients” delivered by Zhengtian Song of Purdue University.
 The supervised learning approach to dynamic sampling (SLADS) enables images to be taken only of data-rich areas so quality images can be obtained from fewer data points.

 Find out more at Pittcon 2019